JavierBaltar/chaos-engineering-getting-started/README.md

 Chaos Engineering methodologies imply the deliberate introduction of faulty conditions into a system to understand how the system will react and what could be its side effects.

 ## **Chaos Engineering Principles**
+TBC.

+### **First Steps**
+As with any scientific experiment, getting started with chaos engineering requires communication, preparation, organization, and the ability to monitor the output and results.

+First, you should understand the applications and architecture of the target environment in order to recognize the effects of the injected chaos.
+Being familiar with the baseline, creates a blueprint for monitoring during the testing and analyzing chaos output after.

+Establish a hypothesis and foresee what could go wrong.
+With a clear idea of the system’s starting state, ask what could go wrong.
+With a clear idea of the system’s starting state, ask what could go wrong.
+Understand service-level indicators and service-level objectives and use them as a basis for establishing an assumption for how the system should work under pressure.

+Introduce chaos one variable at a time.
+To keep control of the blast radius, introduce only a little chaos at a time, so you can appreciate the results.
+Be prepared to abort the experiment under certain conditions, so no harm comes to production software, and also have a roll-back plan if something goes wrong.
+During the test, try to disprove the hypothesis to discover areas to focus on to improve system resilience.
+Monitor and record the results.
+Monitor the experiment to record any nuances in application behavior.
+Analyze the results to see how the application responds and whether testing achieved the teams’ expectations.
+Use investigation tools to understand the precise root causes of slow-downs and failures.

 ### **Benefits**